Corporate accounts - From single admin to multi-tenant access

 Solo super-admin

-The platform offered corporate and personal account types, but both functioned the same way - one super-admin user with full access.
+Platform was built around a single super-admin model - one user per account with full access.
 No way to invite team members or define role-based permissions.

 02